-- The maximum tax allowance available for payments into voluntary mutual funds is HUF 150,000 irrespective of age. - The upper limit of the tax allowance for pension insurance policies concluded after 1 January 2014 is HUF 130,000. - The tax allowance for pension savings accounts is between HUF 100,000 and HUF 130,000 depending on retiring age. - The upper limit of total tax allowances is HUF 280,000. - Most non-cash benefits provided by employers to employees (by organisations to private persons) are taxed similarly to normal salary.
-The exceptions are as follows: - Széchenyi Recreation Card (SZÉP card).
-If the amount provided within a year does not exceed HUF 450,000, 15% personal income tax and 17.5% social insurance tax is payable.
-Above the limit, the tax base is 118% of the amount provided, while the tax rates are the same as above. - 86% of the value of the monthly commuters' pass is exempted from taxation. - Tickets or season-tickets for sports events, tickets for cultural events up to the value of the actual minimum wage are exempted from taxation. - Company phones: the tax base is 118% of the 20% of the value of the phone bill, and 15% personal income tax and 17.5% social insurance tax is charged on this.
+- The maximum tax allowance available for payments into voluntary mutual funds is HUF 150,000 irrespective of age. - The upper limit of the tax allowance for pension insurance policies concluded after 1 January 2014 is HUF 130,000. - The tax allowance for pension savings accounts is between HUF 100,000 and HUF 130,000 depending on retiring age. - The upper limit of total tax allowances is HUF 280,000.

+Most non-cash benefits provided by employers to employees (by organisations to private persons) are taxed similarly to normal salary.
+The exceptions are as follows:

+- Széchenyi Recreation Card (SZÉP card).
+If the amount provided within a year does not exceed HUF 450,000, 15% personal income tax and 15.5% social insurance tax and 1.5% vocational training contribution is payable.
+Above the limit, the tax base is 118% of the amount provided, while the tax rates are the same as above. - 86% of the value of the monthly commuters' pass is exempted from taxation. - Tickets or season-tickets for sports events, tickets for cultural events up to the value of the actual minimum wage are exempted from taxation. - Company phones: the tax base is 118% of the 20% of the value of the phone bill, and 15% personal income tax and 15.5% social insurance tax and 1.5% vocational training contribution is charged on this.